 WHAT DOES STUDIO LANE MEAN?

 Deciding on a business name is a difficult process, so “why not just use your name?”.
 Simply put — it felt too casual and I want to be taken seriously as a small business owner rather than a hobbyist.
 I dream to build this business into something much larger than myself and I realized from the start that I needed to reflect my vision to grow in order to make it happen.

-So, “what does studio lane mean?”.
+Come on, “what does studio lane mean?”.
 My grandparents had the most beautiful home at the end of studio lane.
 Many of my earliest memories begin here, where my “Dutchie” taught me creativity wasn’t just a hobby, unconsciously shaping my artistic foundation.
 From baking to calligraphy to decoupage, we were always ‘making’; teaching me to transform the ordinary into magical, colorful, imaginative spaces using art.